 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Reima reported total carbon emissions of approximately 20,046,000 kg CO2e, with emissions distributed across various scopes: Scope 1 emissions accounted for about 220,000 kg CO2e, Scope 2 emissions from purchased electricity were about 173,000 kg CO2e, and Scope 3 emissions totalled approximately 18,185,000 kg CO2e.
-The significant contributors to Scope 3 emissions included purchased goods and services (about 18,623,000 kg CO2e) and upstream transportation and distribution (about 1,075,000 kg CO2e).
-Reima has set ambitious reduction targets, aiming to decrease Scope 1 and 2 emissions by 90% and Scope 3 emissions from purchased goods and services, as well as upstream transportation and distribution, by 51.6% per product by 2030, using 2021 as the base year.
-Additionally, the company is working towards achieving net-zero emissions across all scopes by 2050, with a focus on collaboration with suppliers to reduce carbon emissions and uphold human rights.
-In 2023, Reima's total emissions were slightly lower at approximately 20,042,000 kg CO2e, indicating a stable emission level over the years.
-The company has consistently reported emissions data, demonstrating transparency and commitment to climate action.
+In 2024, Reima reported total carbon emissions of approximately 20,046,000 kg CO2e.
+This includes Scope 1 emissions of about 220,000 kg CO2e, Scope 2 emissions from purchased electricity at approximately 173,000 kg CO2e, and significant Scope 3 emissions totalling around 18,185,000 kg CO2e, which encompasses categories such as purchased goods and services, business travel, and upstream transportation and distribution.
+Reima has set ambitious climate commitments, aiming to reduce Scope 1 and 2 emissions by 90% and Scope 3 emissions from purchased goods and services, as well as upstream transportation and distribution, by 51.6% per product by 2030, using 2021 as the baseline year.
+Additionally, the company is working towards achieving net-zero emissions by 2050, collaborating with suppliers to enhance sustainability and uphold human rights.
+This commitment reflects Reima's proactive approach to addressing climate change and aligns with industry standards for carbon reduction.
+The emissions data is not cascaded from any parent organization, indicating that Reima Oy is independently reporting its carbon footprint and sustainability initiatives.

 Access structured emissions data, company-specific emission factors, and source documents